-- 5.6 Communal areas must be kept sterile, i.e. nothing to be placed/kept/stored in communal areas including combustible materials and obstructions which could impede escape in an emergency. - 5.7 Door Mats size 40cm wide x 60cm long x 0.5cm thick with a non-slip backing are permitted outside flat doors in communal areas however off-cuts of carpet must NOT be used. - 5.8 Communal areas will be monitored during estate management inspections and in Later Living developments as part of the daily H&S inspections. - 5.9 All staff must be vigilant when visiting Loreburn premises outwith the monthly checks for fire hazards and risks.
-Any concerns regarding the fire safety equipment or structure of the premises must be reported using the Adverse Event Reporting system.
+- 7.6 Communal areas must be kept sterile, i.e. nothing to be placed/kept/stored in communal areas including combustible materials and obstructions which could impede escape in an emergency. - 7.7 Door Mats size 40cm wide x 60cm long x 0.5cm thick with a non-slip backing are permitted outside flat doors in communal areas however off-cuts of carpet must NOT be used. - 7.8 Communal areas will be monitored during monthly estate management inspections and more frequently in Later Living developments as part of the daily H&S inspections. - 7.9 New staff carrying out estate management inspections will be given training as part of their induction on fire safety and importance of keeping communal areas clear. - 7.10 All staff must be vigilant when visiting Loreburn premises outwith the monthly checks for fire hazards and risks. - 7.11 Any concerns regarding fire safety equipment or structure of the premises must be reported using the Adverse Event Reporting system.

-Gas & Electrical Safety
+Electrical Safety

-- 5.10 Electrical Installation Condition Reports (EICRs) are carried out every 5 years to ensure that installations are safe and to reduce the risk of electrical fires. - 5.11 Portable Appliance Testing is also carried out on portable electrical appliances which also reduces the risk of fires. - 5.12 Refer to the Electrical Safety Policy & Procedure for more detailed information.
+- 7.12 Electrical Installation Condition Reports (EICRs) are carried out every 5 years to ensure that installations are safe and to reduce the risk of electrical fires. - 7.13 Portable Appliance Testing is also carried out on portable electrical appliances which also reduces the risk of fires. - 7.14 Refer to the Electrical Safety Policy & Procedure for more detailed information.